Mikaela has a blog. Say what?

 There are a lot of pieces to blogging.
 (Take a tip from me–you can start your blog even if you have not perfected all of these pieces.
 It is impossible to hit the ground running with all of the pieces.)

 When I started blogging, I made a list of everything I wanted to learn and accomplish.
 I tackled the list one at a time, working on a new one each weekend.
 Throughout this journey, I have found help from much more distinguished and experienced bloggers invaluable.
+You’d be amazed at what you can learn from google and the resources already existing on the interwebs.
 In particular, the following…

 This membership site offers both step-by-step training videos, as well as a user forum that answers every question you could ever have.
 It has been my blogging bible!
 Here is a Food Blogger Pro Membership Coupon if you end up needing a go-to blogging guru.